ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-the-windows-active-directory-in-compute-instance/setup-the-windows-active-directory-in-compute-instance.md

 ### Objectives
 In this lab, you will learn to :
 * Setup the Windows bastion host
-* Setup the Windows Active Directory Domain Services in Compute instance
+* Setup the Windows Active Directory Domain Services in Compute Instance

 ### Prerequisites